 Our school is a beacon of light in our community.
 The light of Jesus inspires us to use our gifts with integrity so that we can shine and flourish together.
 We encourage, nurture and respect each other as we grow in our learning and our living.
 Together we shine brightly.

-Each value is very special to the school and opportunities are taken throughout the year to discuss and celebrate these.
-Each term there is a focus on one of the values along with its linked bible story.
+Each value is very special to the school and opportunities are taken throughout the year to discuss and celebrate these, as well as exploring how we can make them a part of our everyday life.

 The Parable of the Mustard Seed Matthew 13:31-32